Return to the Blue Lagoon: Plot

 One day, Lilli awakens with her first menstrual period, just as Sarah told her.
 Richard awakens with an erection and suffers a nasty mood swing, which he cannot explain.
 They then get into an argument regarding privacy and Sarah's rules.
 One night, Richard goes off to the forbidden side of the island, and discovers that a group of natives from another island use the shrine of a Kon-Tiki-like idol to sacrifice conquered enemies every full moon.
 Despite a lone native spotting him, Richard hides in the mud and manages to escape unharmed.
 After making up for their fight, Richard and Lilli discover natural love and passion, which deepen their emotional bond.
 They fall in love and exchange formal wedding vows and rings in the middle of the jungle.
 They consummate their new-found feelings for each other for the next few months.

-Soon after, a ship arrives at the island, carrying unruly sailors, a proud captain, and his spoiled daughter, Sylvia Hilliard.
-The party is welcomed by the young couple, who ask to be taken back to civilization.
+Soon after, a ship arrives at the island, carrying unruly sailors, the proud captain Jacob Hilliard and his spoiled daughter Sylvia.
+The party is welcomed by Lilli and Richard, who ask to be taken back to civilization.
 Sylvia tries to seduce Richard, but as tempted as he is by her, he realizes that Lilli is his heart and soul, upsetting Sylvia.
 Richard angrily leaves Sylvia behind in the middle of the fishpond, in plain view of the landing party.
 Meanwhile, Quinlan, a sailor, ogles Lilli in her bath and drags her back to the house.
 He tries to rape her and steal her pearl before Richard comes to her rescue.
 Quinlan opens fire on Richard, who flees.
 Richard lures Quinlan to his death in the jaws of the shark in the tidal reef area.

-Upon returning, he apologizes to Lilli for hurting her, and she reveals that she is pregnant.
+Upon returning, Richard apologizes to Lilli for hurting her, and she reveals that she is pregnant.
 She tells him that if he wants to leave, then she will not stop him, but that she wants to raise their child away from civilization and away from guns.
 They decide to stay and raise their child on the island, as they feel their blissful life would not compare to civilization.
-The ship departs, and the two young lovers stay on the island and have their baby, a girl.
+The ship departs and the two young lovers stay on the island and have their baby, a girl.